 Tolstoy, Leo.
 The Death of Ivan Ilyich, and other works.

 Vonnegut, Jr., Kurt.
 Mother Night, Slaughterhouse Five, and other works.

 Wachowski, Andy and Larry.
-The Matrix, The Matrix Reloaded, The Animatrix.
+The Matrix and its sequels (including The Animatrix). .

 Wiesel, Elie.
 Dawn, The Accident, and other works.